 The Adoption (Review) Amendment Act 2016 was passed in the South Australian Parliament in December 2016.
-The changes to be implemented by the Amendment Act will be commenced in two stages.
+The changes to be implemented by the Amendment Act are being commenced in stages.

-It is expected that the first stage will occur in early 2017 and will involve the commencement of those sections of the Amendment Act necessary to remove discrimination against same-sex couples from the Adoption Act.
+In February 2017 the sections of the Amendment Act necessary to remove discrimination against same-sex couples from the Adoption Act commenced.

 See Changes to the adoption act for further information about how the amendments might affect you.

 You can also check the key recommendations of the 2015 review of the Adoption Act on which the Amendment Act is based.

 The amendments that were passed in December 2016 are based on the key recommendations of the 2015 Adoption Act Review.
 The main amendments are:

 The Act will pay attention to children's rights by incorporating a wider statement of principles and objectives which acknowledge that adoptions must be in the best interests of children.

 The Adoption Act will enable same-sex couples to apply to adopt a child.
 See Changes to same-sex, single person and adult adoptions for more information.

 Adoption information vetoes

 Adoption information vetoes prevent the release of identifying information to another party to the adoption.
 Adoption information vetoes will be abolished and phased out over 5 years.
 See Changes to vetoes for more information.